dardangerguri/HiveHelsinki-42cursus/README.md

 ./pipex input_file cmd1 cmd2 output_file
 ```

-`make bonus` for it to compile the bonus part!
+`make bonus` for the bonus part to compile!

 First bonus part is similar to mandatory part, however it handels multiple pipes: